 Course Code: gpf

-In this lesson, we'll teach you the most valuable lesson we've learned in this business: How to reduce the waiting time involved in growing plant material.
-Then, we'll focus on growing annual flowers and bulbs, paying special attention to market timing.
+In this lesson, you'll focus on growing annual flowers and bulbs, paying special attention to market timing.
 You'll learn how to create high-value items such as color bowls and hanging baskets.
-We'll also discuss vegetable starter plants and herbs.
-Specializing in organic growing will help you tap into a lucrative area of the nursery trade, so we'll fill you in on all you need to know about organic growing and certification.
+The lesson will then discuss vegetable starter plants and herbs.
+Specializing in organic growing will help you tap into a lucrative area of the nursery trade, so the lesson will fill you in on all you need to know about organic growing and certification.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

 The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

 The final exam will be released on the same day as the last lesson.
 Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.